 The Cybersecurity Technology concentration focuses on providing broad coverage on the technical, operational, and legal dimensions of cybersecurity.
 Students of this concentration will attain a holistic view of implementing effective cybersecurity programs appropriate to the environment.
 The curriculum focuses on areas such as organizational, network, application security issues as well as penetration testing, incidence response, and digital forensics.
 This will enable students to utilize a variety of cybersecurity tools and techniques in protecting information assets in organizations.
 The Cybersecurity Technology concentration will prepare students to pursue careers in cybersecurity in positions such as security analyst, security architect, IT security coordinator, data protection analyst, incident responder, or penetration tester.

-Upon successful completion of the Excelsior University Bachelor of Science in Information Technology with a concentration in Cybersecurity Technology, the learner will be able to:
+Upon completion of the Cybersecurity technology concentration, students will be able to:

-- Apply cybersecurity best practices in managing various computing environments comprised of heterogeneous devices and services. - 2.
-Define and protect data assets in organizations by mitigating risks and integrating business continuity. - Identify and analyze the impact of large scale cybercrime incidents on international security and terrorism.
+- 1. Apply cybersecurity best practices in managing various computing environments comprised of heterogeneous devices and services. - 2.
+Define and protect data assets in organizations by mitigating risks and integrating business continuity. - 3.
+Identify and analyze the impact of large scale cybercrime incidents on international security and terrorism.